Improving Ranking Quality and Fairness in Swiss-System Chess Tournaments: Introduction

 In order to implement criterion~(Q1), players with equal score are grouped into \textit{score groups}.
 In each round, a chosen \textit{pairing system} allocates each player an opponent from the same score group.
 If a complete pairing is not possible within a score group, then one or more players are moved to another score group.
 Criterion~(Q2) requires that after each round of the tournament, the difference between matches played with black and white pieces is small for each player.

-Adhering to these four criteria makes pairing design truly challenging.
-Pairings at FIDE tournaments were traditionally calculated manually by so-called arbiters, often using trial-and-error.
+Adhering to these four criteria makes pairing design truly challenging. \neu{Besides incorporating the four criteria, the FIDE also requires that the same pairing is generated whenever the same situation arises at competitions.
+To ensure this uniqueness, additional rigid declarative rules have been added~\cite[Chapter C.04]{fide2020handbook}.} Pairings at FIDE tournaments were traditionally calculated manually by so-called arbiters, often using trial-and-error.
 Today, pairings are computed by decision-making software, but the FIDE pairing criteria are still written for human instead of computer execution.
 Over the years, more and more criteria were added to resolve ambiguities, which increased the complexity to a level at which pairing decisions are very challenging to comprehend for most players and even arbiters.